SineStriker/qsynthesis-revenge/README.md

-# QSynthesis 2.0
+# LabelVoice

 ## Intro

-QSynthesis is an open-source software and a remake of vocal synthesis UTAU to provide UTAU community with user-friendly experience.
+LabelVoice is an open-source software and a labeling tool for vocal synthesis database to provide the community with user-friendly experience.

-The project is in its second iteration.

 ## Compatibility

-Compatible for all UTAU project files and voice database, as well as resamplers and wavtools which meet UTAU standards.

-QSynthesis inherits UTAU's plug-in interface so that most original UTAU plugins for Windows are supported.

-QSynthesis is able to run on **Windows, MacOS and Linux**.
+LabelVoice is able to run on **Windows, MacOS and Linux**.

 ## Build from source